-In this section you can find a wide range of information designed to raise awareness of abuse and the different forms this may take.
-As well as leaflets letting you know how to get help, this section also contains information about a number schemes designed to support people to keep safe.
+There is a wide range of information available raising awareness of abuse and neglect and the different forms this may take.
+As well as advice on getting help, there is information about how to keep safe.

 Lasting Power of Attorney